NationalSecurityAgency/emissary/DEVELOPING.md

 Unfortunately you will have to do this for every test, that's Eclipse with the M2E plugin for you.

+### GitHub Codespaces (VsCode)
+A [devcontainer.json](.devcontainer/devcontainer.json) file is provided to open the repository in GitHub Codespaces for contributions or PR reviews.
+The codespace is configured to install java 11, maven, and native software to enable builds with all unit test's passing.
+A few helpful VsCode extensions are installed as well as a maven settings file to enable dependency pulls.

 ### Netbeans

 Unfortunately, we could not find a system property [Netbeans](https://netbeans.org/) sets when running